tigergraph/ecosys/demos/guru_scripts/docker_notebook/README.md

    `http://127.0.0.1:8888/?token=...`

-7. To test that everything works you can upload `gsql101.ipynb` from this folder and click Cell -> Run All from the menu (or shift-enter to run one cell at a time).
+7. To test that everything works open `gsql101.ipynb` and click Cell -> Run All from the menu (or shift-enter to run one cell at a time).